Objectives of the service

 To prepare for the project, we interviewed several organisations involved in sales and reconstruction of artificial turf.
-Those interviewed said obtaining a report about artificial turf fields in a geographic area by clicking on a spot on a map would be highly beneficial.
-With this simple tool, users could answer questions such as “What are the fields we were not aware of?” and “Where are fields in poor condition which need renewal or replacement?”
+Those interviewed said that to obtain a report about artificial turf fields in a geographic area by clicking on a spot on a map would be highly beneficial.
+With this simple tool, users could answer questions such as “What are the fields we were not aware of?” and “Is it a field with artificial turf” or “Should we approach the field operator to discuss a renewal or replacement of the field turf?”

-The result would be business intelligence at a qualitatively new level, enabling the fine tuning of medium- and long-term R&D, marketing, and financial strategies.
+The result would be business intelligence at a qualitatively new level, to enable to fine tune medium- and long-term R&D, marketing, and financial strategies.

 The application may be used globally.